Kix48/CS180-Group-Project/README.md

 MessageInfo Class - <br><br>
 This class contains the following information for each message
   -The Sender (a user)
-  -Reciever (a user)
+  -Receiver (a user)
   -The Date the message was sent
 The messageInfo class contains:
-  -a constructor for creating a new message, containing the sender & reciever -a constructor for creating a new message, containing the sender, reciever, & date
+  -a constructor for creating a new message, containing the sender & receiver -a constructor for creating a new message, containing the sender, receiver, & date
-  -Methods for obtaining sender, reciever, & date (Method: Getter)
+  -Methods for obtaining sender, receiver, & date (Method: Getter)

 MessageInfo was tested through the MessageClass, as Message extends MessageInfo.
 Thus, Message was tested through RunLocalTest, within "testMessageToString()".
 This allowed us to test that messages being created were properly formatted, containing the correct Sender/Reciever, Message (String), and date of the message.